Heraldry Symbols & What They Mean

 According to Cornish legend, the spirit of King Arthur inhabited the chough.
 The chough distinguished from its counterparts by its red beak and legs.

 Reeds represent the just, who are said to dwell on the riverbanks of grace.
-The reedis also one of the symbols of Christ’s passion, as he was offered a sponge soaked in vinegar on the end of aw reed.
+The reed is also one of the symbols of Christ’s passion.

-And because it clusters thickly and is a common plant, bulrushes are symbolic of the multitude of faithful who lead a humble life and abide by the Christian teaching.
+And because it clusters thickly and is a common plant, in heraldry bulrushes are symbolic of the multitude of faithful who lead a humble life and abide by the Christian teaching.

 This symbol may also be granted to recall a memorable event that occurred near water where bulrushes were abundant.